JasmineEravelly/Clg_Admssn_Prediction/README.md

 # Clg_Admssn_Prediction
-This is an application for predicting the  college admission
+This is the web application for predicting the  college admission